Justin Williams: Carolina Hurricanes (2004–2009)

 On January 20, 2004, Williams was traded to the Carolina Hurricanes in exchange for defenceman Danny Markov.
-During the 2004–05 NHL lockout, he went overseas to play for Luleå HF of the Swedish Elitserien, where he recorded 14 goals and 18 assists in 49 games.
+He finished the season with a career-high 33 assists and 44 points in 79 games for the Hurricanes and Flyers.
+Once the season ended, he represented Team Canada at the 2004 IIHF World Championship and signed a one-year contract extension with the Hurricanes.
+However, due to the 2004–05 NHL lockout, he went overseas to play for Luleå HF of the Swedish Elitserien.
+After recorded 14 goals and 18 assists in 49 games, he returned to the Hurricanes for the 2005-06 season.
+Before the season began, Williams signed a one-year $1.23 million contract extension with the Hurricanes.

-Williams signed a one-year contract with the Hurricanes for the 2005–06 season, when he set career-highs in games played (82), goals (31), assists (45), points (76) and penalty minutes (60).
-In the 2006 Eastern Conference Quarterfinals, Williams injured Montreal Canadiens captain Saku Koivu in the eye without being penalized in Game 3, despite Montreal receiving a double minor penalty for high sticking in overtime.
-Saku Koivu missed the remainder of the playoffs due to the injury.
+During the 2005–06 season, he set career-highs in games played (82), goals (31), assists (45), points (76) and penalty minutes (60).
+In Game 3 of the 2006 Eastern Conference Quarterfinals, Williams hit Montreal Canadiens captain Saku Koivu with an errant high stick, severely injuring his left eye.
+The injury resulted in Koivu missing the remainder of the series and caused Canadiens fans to boo Williams everytime he touched the puck.
 Williams scored the final goal of the 2006 Stanley Cup Finals, an empty net goal at 18:59 of the third period of Game 7.
-With the score 2–1, a loose puck along the boards ended up on the stick of Bret Hedican, who passed it to Eric Staal.
-Seeing Williams open, Staal threw the puck down the ice to him.
-Williams skated down the ice and tapped the puck into the open net, sealing the Hurricanes' first Stanley Cup in franchise history.
-The Hurricanes won the series 4–3.

 On July 1, 2006, Williams signed a new five-year contract with the Hurricanes worth $3.5 million per season.